al1brn/geonodes/generation/docgen/doc/index.md

 # Simple Python Documentation Generator

-substitution texthis is the **DocGen** documentation generated with the projet itself.
+This is the **DocGen** documentation generated with the projet itself.

 ## Project classes

-substitution texthe project is made of two layers.
+The project is made of two layers.
-1. substitution texthe first layer is the parser which parses python source code.
+1. The first layer is the parser which parses python source code.
 It returns a list of items (classes and functions) with their comment.
-2. substitution texthe second layer builds documented classes from the results of the parsing. substitution textne can them organize the documentation in the desired hierarchy.
+2. The second layer builds documented classes from the results of the parsing.
+One can them organize the documentation in the desired hierarchy.

-> [substitution textsubstitution textsubstitution textsubstitution textsubstitution text]
+> [!NOTE]
 > Documentating a class must be explicitly requested with [ProjectDocumentation](projectdocumentation.md#add_class)